RV camping is a blast...

 Is RV Toilet Paper Necessary?

-It's not necessary, but it is highly recommended.
-RV toilet paper disintegrates faster than regular toilet paper, which helps to avoid clumping and clogsโtwo things you really don't want!
+It’s not necessary, but it is highly recommended.
+RV toilet paper disintegrates faster than regular toilet paper, which helps to avoid clumping and clogs—two things you really don’t want!

 What RV Hookups Do I Need?

-Most RV parks provide either partial hookups, which include electricity and water, or full hookups, which add sewer service.
-Some deluxe parks also include hookups for cable television and telephone lines.
-You may need a 30 to 50 amp electrical outlet adapter (or a 50 to 30 amp adapter), depending on your rig's electrical system and the available hookup at the RV park you're staying at.
+You may need a 30 to 50 amp electrical outlet adapter (or a 50 to 30 amp adapter), depending on your rig’s electrical system and the available hookup at the RV park you’re staying at.

 I hope you enjoyed this awesome list of camper accessories from people living the camper life!
-Wasnโt that amazing?
-HUGE thank you to all our contributors for making this possible. ๐
+Wasn’t that amazing?
+HUGE thank you to all our contributors for making this possible. 🙂

 Please share if you think it was useful!
 Click here to pin it on Pinterest!